MicrosoftDocs/dynamics-365-project-operations/articles/actuals/journal-line-improvements.md

  |  | Resource unit cost | Time, Expense | Material, Fee, Retainer, and Milestone |

 ## Defaulting and field visibility settings for quick create journal line
 The **Quick Create journal line** entry form is optimized to display fields that are relevant to the user, based on the **Transaction class** and **Transaction type**.
-Additionally, defaulting logic has been applied to fields to ensure that journal lines can be created efficiently.
+Additionally, defaulting logic is applied to fields to ensure that journal lines can be created efficiently.
 All fields are available for modification on the detail page if necessary.

 | Journal line field | Display on quick create |Default value|
 | --- | --- | --- |